dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

 <div class="section-steps" markdown="1">
 ##### To handle the redirect at Heroku {#redirect-http2https-application}
+##### For Heroku SSL

+1. Add the host names to the Heroku application:

+    - `$ heroku domains:add example.com`

+1. [Order the SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-dnsimple) and [install it on Heroku](https://devcenter.heroku.com/articles/ssl).
+Heroku will provide you a specific SSL endpoint similar to `encrypted-application.herokudns.com`.

+1. Go to the record editor and a DNS records for the host name, **pointing to the Heroku SSL endpoint**:

+    - If the host name is the root domain (e.g. `example.com`): add an [ALIAS record](/articles/alias-record) to point `example.com` to Heroku.
+Leave the _Name_ of the record empty and set the _Content_ field to the SSL endpoint `encrypted-application.herokudns.com`
+    - If the host name is a subdomain (e.g. `www.example.com`): Add a [CNAME record](/articles/cname-record) to point `www.example.com` to Heroku.
+The _Name_ of the record is `www` and the _Content_ field is the SSL endpoint `encrypted-application.herokudns.com`

+1. In your application, intercept the incoming request.
+If the request comes from HTTP, redirect the request to the same domain replacing HTTP with HTTPS.
+How to perform a redirect depends on the programming language and/or framework your application is developed with.

+##### For Heroku SSL endpoint

 1. Add the host names to the Heroku application:

     - `$ heroku domains:add example.com`

 1. [Order the SSL certificate](https://devcenter.heroku.com/articles/ssl-certificate-dnsimple) and install it on Heroku.
 Heroku will provide you a specific SSL endpoint similar to `encrypted-application.herokussl.com`.

 1. Go to the record editor and a DNS records for the host name, **pointing to the Heroku SSL endpoint**: